J-Filip/react_fm/readme.md

 -  we can think of it like a catch block from js try/catch
 - most errors come from bad api calls and user generated input.
 - ! balance between too many and too few error boundaries!

+### Portals
+- separate mount point (the actual DOM node which your app is put into) for your React app.
+A common use case for this is going to be doing modals.
+- useRef is used to store something in the component “memory” but it doesn’t trigger a new render when the value is updated.

+## Extra comments 💬

+- .prettierrc - we use prettier only if project has prettier config so we dont format code we shouldn't!
+- npm lint - --quiet flag because otherwise we get a lot of info.
+- what does jsx do?
+It's just translating our HTML tags into React.createElement calls.
+Nothing else.
+- breaking components - In general there are two reasons to break a component into smaller components: reusability and organization.
+When you want to use the same component in multiple places (a button, a tool tip, etc.) then it's helpful to have one component to maintain, test, use ...
+- balance it - don't try to break everythuing to smallest possible component because it affects performance and gets harder to track.
+- virtual DOM - fast - makes represantation of the real DOM and then updates only parts that changed
+- react dev tools - very useful for debugging.
+- smiješna metoda zvana WET - "Write everything twice" - ne stvarati nepotrebne apstrakcije prerano.

+## Improvements and features

+- deploy
+- dark/light mode
+- add tailwind css
+- add testing
+- add typescript
+- hook to a real petfinder API